vluz/SDNano/README.md

 <br>
 and includes a demonstration prompt.
 It's very light on resources.

-The remaining implementations are reference and of smaller size for teaching uses.
+_The remaining implementations are reference and of smaller size for teaching purposes._

 <hr>